pboettch/nlp-categorize/README.md

 You need a working python3 environment on your PC/MAC.

-On MAC, refer to (this guide)[https://docs.python-guide.org/starting/install3/osx/].
+On MAC, refer to [this guide](https://docs.python-guide.org/starting/install3/osx/).
 The section *Doing it right* should be enough.
 You need `git` as well: `brew install git`

 Then git clone this repository to your PC: